 City of London School is a caring and kind community made up of exceptional pupils, parents, staff and Old Citizens.
 We are proud of how the whole school community is coming together during this difficult and unprecedented time.

 Pastoral care continues to be at the heart of everything we do and during this period of remote learning, it becomes more important than ever for us all.
 We aim to retain, as far as possible, pastoral provision in order to ensure that pupils’ wellbeing and safety are maintained.
-This is especially true for – but certainly not limited to – those pupils who were expecting to sit their public examinations this summer.

-We are very mindful of our responsibility to wider society, and to that end, the library remains open for the sons of key frontline staff, whose professional responsibilities prevent them from providing supervision at home.
+We are very mindful of our responsibility to wider society, and to that end, the library remains open for the children of key frontline staff, whose professional responsibilities prevent them from providing supervision at home.

-This is an unprecedented situation for us all of us: we will do all that we can to make the path forward as smooth as possible for our whole community and we are so thankful for everyone pulling together.
+This is an unprecedented situation for us all of us: we will continue to do all that we can to make the path forward as smooth as possible for our whole community and we are so thankful for everyone pulling together.
 It really does reflect the School’s vision to always be kind, aware and ready.